mzimmerling/ptunes/README.md

 `/ptunes/controller/src` (Java code of the pTunes controller)

-`/ptunes/controller/eclipse` ([ECLiPSe](http://eclipseclp.org/) constraint programming system])
+`/ptunes/controller/eclipse` ([ECLiPSe](http://eclipseclp.org/) constraint programming system)

 `/ptunes/cp` (optimization code, including the implementation of the X-MAC and LPP models)

 Getting pTunes to Work
 ----------------------

 pTunes is a research prototype and, as such, not ready for use in a real deployment.
-You should be able to built and run pTunes, however, on TelosB-compliant devices, such as the [Tmote Sky](http://www.snm.ethz.ch/Projects/TmoteSky), and a base station computer.
-Depending on the base station operating system, you may need to exchange the [ECLiPSe](http://eclipseclp.org/) system and Java libraries accordingly.
+You should be able to built and run pTunes, however, on TelosB-compliant devices, such as the [Tmote Sky](http://www.snm.ethz.ch/Projects/TmoteSky).
+Depending on the operating system used on the base station, you may need to update to the corresponding [ECLiPSe](http://eclipseclp.org/) system and Java libraries.

 Research
 --------